-You are not required to submit a TB test certificate if you are applying for your visa extension inside the UK.
+You are not required to submit a TB test certificate if you are applying for your visa extension from inside the UK.

 |Police Registration Certificate||

 If your current or most recent immigration permission has (or had) the condition to register with the police, you must submit your up-to-date police registration certificate with your Tier 4 application.

 You are not required to submit a police registration certificate if you are submitting your visa application from outside the UK.

-If your documents are not in English or Welsh you will need to submit translations of these documents.
+If your documents are not in English you will need to submit translations of these documents.
 Please refer to the Translation guidelines page.

-If you are a national of one of the countries listed in Appendix H of the Immigration Rules, you can take advantage of the differentiation arrangement.
-You will not normally need to submit your qualifications or evidence of your money with your Tier 4 (general) visa application.
+If you are a national of one of the countries listed in Appendix H of the Immigration Rules, you can take advantage of the 'differentiation arrangement for low-risk applicants.
+You will not normally need to submit your qualifications or evidence of your money with your Tier 4 (General) student visa application.

 However, it is important that you have your qualifications and financial documents available and in the required format as the Home Office may request this evidence at a later date.
 Failure to provide these documents, when asked, will lead to your application being refused.